HyejinWon/HyejinWon.github.io/_pages/about.md

 layout: single
 ---

-Hi, There.
-I'm current doing master in Kookmin University.
-My interesting is Natural Language Processing(NLP) and Machine Learning.
+Hi, There!
+I'm current Master student in Computer Science at Kookmin University.
+And I'm part of the Natural Language Processing(NLP) Lab.

 ### PAPERS